legal resources necessary to hold negligent facilities accountable.

 Dover Manor Abuse and Neglect Attorneys

 If your loved one was mistreated or died suspiciously while residing in a Scott County nursing facility, we can help.
-Let our law firm begin working on your behalf today to ensure your family receives adequate financial compensation.
+Let our network of attorneys begin working on your behalf today to ensure your family receives adequate financial compensation.
 We can negotiate a settlement on your behalf or take your case to trial.
 Holding those responsible for the harm and seeking justice are what we do best.Dover Manor

 This nursing home is a "for profit" center providing cares and services to residents of Georgetown and Scott County, Kentucky.
 The Medicare/Medicaid-participating 85-certified bed nursing facility is located at: